wchesley/notebook/Microsoft_365/ConfigMgr.md

 > This section is highly dependant on your Intune setup.
 This section assumes that you have a new and clean Intune tenant with no devices joined yet.

+> [!WARNING]
+> This feature still uses internet explorer for the login process.
+Even with IE disabled and Edge put in it's place.

 With ConfigMgr running in the lab, the next step is to integrate it with cloud services to support the hybrid environment (Entra ID cloud sync and Intune). **Co-management** allows devices to be managed by both ConfigMgr and Intune concurrently, enabling a gradual move of workloads to Intune while keeping ConfigMgr for other tasks.
 To set up co-management, you need to ensure devices are **Hybrid Azure AD (Entra ID) joined** and then enable co-management in the ConfigMgr console. [ref:NinjaOne:configure-co-management-between-sccm-and-intune](https://www.ninjaone.com/blog/configure-co-management-between-sccm-and-intune/)

 **1. Configure Hybrid Entra Join for Devices:**
 If not already configured by your Azure AD Connect sync, run the **Microsoft Entra Connect** tool and go through **Configure Device Options** to enable **Hybrid Azure AD Join** for your on-prem domain devices.
 You will need to provide Entra ID global admin credentials during this process.
 In the Entra Connect wizard, opt to **configure hybrid join** for Windows devices (Windows 10 or later).
 This process sets the necessary **Service Connection Point (SCP)** in AD for device registration.
 After enabling, your domain-joined Windows 10/11 clients will *automatically register in Entra ID* (showing as Hybrid Azure AD joined) whenever they connect (this requires the device be able to contact Azure AD).
+> [!NOTE]
-> *Note:* If your lab clients are already domain-joined and Entra Connect is syncing, they should start appearing in the Entra ID tenant (you can verify a test client by running `dsregcmd /status` on it and checking **AzureAdJoined** status). [ref:NinjaOne:configure-co-management-between-sccm-and-intune](https://www.ninjaone.com/blog/configure-co-management-between-sccm-and-intune/)
+> If your lab clients are already domain-joined and Entra Connect is syncing, they should start appearing in the Entra ID tenant (you can verify a test client by running `dsregcmd /status` on it and checking **AzureAdJoined** status). [ref:NinjaOne:configure-co-management-between-sccm-and-intune](https://www.ninjaone.com/blog/configure-co-management-between-sccm-and-intune/)

 **2. Set Up Intune Auto-Enroll and ConfigMgr Client Registration:**
 In the Azure portal, navigate to **Microsoft Entra ID > Mobility (MDM and MAM) > Microsoft Intune**.
 Configure **MDM user scope** to include the groups of users that will be auto-enrolled to Intune (for a pilot, you might set this to a specific AAD group; ultimately likely to All users for full deployment).
 This setting ensures that when a device is Hybrid Entra joined and has ConfigMgr client, it will auto-enroll into Intune MDM.